Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 A Wi-Fi extender can expand your wireless connection, but it cannot work alone.
 To get an internet signal from an extender, you must connect it to a router, either with an ethernet connection or through your existing Wi-Fi network signal.
 In short, an extender cannot connect you to the internet without a router.

 You don’t need to worry about wireless signal strength if you connect to the web with Ethernet wiring.
-A high-end Wi-Fi router will have multiple ways to connect to the internet, including several Ethernet ports for multiple wired connections.
+A high-end Wi-Fi router will have multiple ways to connect to the internet, including several Ethernet ports for multiple wired connections like the best wired routers–several which have five ports.
 While most extenders can support a couple of wired devices, it is not the ideal setup for an activity like online gaming.

 If you already have a fantastic wireless router with the most up-to-date networking equipment, then investing in wireless extenders might be worth it.
 That said, you may save some money by upgrading to a better Wi-Fi router instead.
 For example, a newer router might have a better wireless range and allow for increased bandwidth.